14 LikesCharity & Not-For-Profit

 - Helpline workers: Provide information, advice or support to members of the public over the phone or online.
 Helplines are often set up to assist people in crisis situations and many charities provide them on a range of different issues from mental health to legal advice or to support victims of abuse.

 - Frontline / support workers: Work directly with people who need the support of the charity.
 Many have backgrounds in social work, nursing, counselling, teaching or law as they will work with people going through difficulties with their health, home or working lives, who will need expert care, support and information.
+Learn about health and social care jobs and don't forget to check out our dedicated Medicine & Healthcare Career Zone.

 - Administration: Like any business, there is a need for accountants, legal advisers, HR and administration roles within charities and NGOs.